 Shopping for a web host is a critical part of getting your blog up and running – but can also be stressful, and to be honest, a bit frustrating.

-Beyond wading through the various providers and types of hosting plans, there are plenty of features to choose from and add-ons that many first-time shoppers simply don’t know whether they actually need.
+Beyond wading through the various providers and types of hosting plans, there are plenty of features to choose from and add-ons that many first-time shoppers simply don’t know whether they need.

 Get your blog started on the right foot by asking the right questions to narrow down your options and help you avoid some of the pitfalls and bad apples.